- Aborted Declaration of Love—A character plans to confess their love, but then chooses not to.

 - She tries again later on in the episode and is happy for doing it.

-- In the Community episode "Conspiracy Theories and Interior Design" Annie get one out during the Gambit Pileup.
-It is unclear if Jeff thinks it is real or that she is just acting.
+- In the episode "Conspiracy Theories and Interior Design" Annie get one out during the Gambit Pileup.
+It is unclear if Jeff thinks it is real or that she is just acting, but Annie admits that the whole thing "got too real."

 - Psych has Shawn confess his feelings to Juliet, though in an ADHD way as it started with a rant about how much he loves his motorcycle.